mjcull/R4H2O/manuscript/0_introduction.md

 This course introduces water utility professionals to the [R language](https://en.wikipedia.org/wiki/R_(programming_language)) for statistical computing.
 This language is one of the most popular and versatile tools among data scientists to create value from data.

-This workshop is not an exhaustive introduction into data science programming but a teaser to inspire water professionals to [ditch their spreadsheets](https://lucidmanager.org/spreadsheets-for-data-science/) and start writing code to analyse data.
+This workshop is not an exhaustive introduction into data science programming but a teaser to inspire water professionals to ditch their spreadsheets and start writing code to analyse data.
 The best way to learn to solve problems with code is to solve these problems and learn as you need new skills.

 This course only discusses the basics of using the R language with a limited scope.
 This course does not include advanced techniques such as machine learning.
 All data used in this course is tabular, text analysis and other unstructured data are not part of the curriculum.

 The course consists of seven sessions and a capstone project.
 The first session introduces the principles of data science within the context of managing a water utility.
 Following a case-study approach, this course includes three realistic water management problems.
+The case studies are based on mterial previosly published on [The Devil is in the Data](https://lucidmanager.org/data-science/) blog, a blog about creating value and having fun with the R language.

 The case studies start with a problem statement and introduce participants to the relevant aspects of the R language.
 Participants have to load, transform, explore and analyse the data to solve the problem.
 The course closes with a capstone project where participants develop a water quality dashboard.

 ## Introduction to Water Utility Data Science
 The first session defines data science as an evolution of traditional analysis.
 The greater availability of data, enhanced computer capacity and tools to analyse this information have revolutionised the industry.
 The second part of this session introduces a framework for best practice in data science.